seydx/av/INSTALLATION.md

 This guide covers all installation methods for node-av, including using prebuilt binaries and building from source.

+> **Important:** node-av is optimized and built using [Jellyfin FFmpeg](https://github.com/jellyfin/jellyfin-ffmpeg), which includes additional patches and optimizations.
+While standard FFmpeg 7.1+ is supported for building from source, we officially recommend and test with Jellyfin FFmpeg for best compatibility and performance.

 ## Table of Contents

 - [Quick Start](#quick-start)